This is an unreleased Atari game dating back to 1983.

 The atarigames.com copy of this game and also a copy of Atari Force Liberator were on display at California Extreme 2006.
 Better yet, Ed Rotberg was on hand to talk about it!
 So finally there is some more history known about this game.

 Here's a video clip of Ed recounting the game's history.
-The file is 20 MB and is XVID MPEG4 video/mp3 audio.
-If you have problems playing it, try nabbing the xvid codec.
-For Windows Media Player, try this.
-Mac users can use vlc. *nix users can just use xine with ffmpeg.
+(20 MB, XVID MPEG4 video, mp3 audio).
+If you have problems playing it, try nabbing the xvid codec or just trying vlc.